What Is CERT C? Overview of CERT Secure Coding

 What Is CERT Secure Coding?

-CERT is a secure coding standard maintained by the Software Engineering Institute at Carnegie Mellon University.
-It supports commonly used programming languages such as C, C++, and Java.
+CERT is a secure coding standard that supports commonly used programming languages such as C, C++, and Java.

 The standards are developed through a broad-based community effort by members of the software development and software security communities.